timmcginley/41934/Concepts/Bonsai/index.md

 */index
 ```

-Bonsai solves the problem of expensive, siloed, segmented, differentiated software written in different native models that then need to be converted to other models in order to collaborate.
+_Bonsai solves the problem of expensive, siloed, segmented, differentiated software written in different native models that then need to be converted to other models in order to collaborate._

+>A challenge is that it used to be called BlenderBIM and we are still getting used to that.
+So we might sometimes get the name wrong, also google searches will still probably work best for blenderBIM until everyone gets used to it :)

 Bonsai is free, open source, native IFC authering platform based on the IfcOpenShell library.
 It's a plugin to the open source modelling and render software [Blender](https://www.blender.org/).
 Blender has been open source since [2002](https://www.blender.org/about/history/#:~:text=On%20Sunday%2C%20October%2013th%2C%202002,used%20for%20any%20purpose%20whatsoever.).
 Bonsai enables BIM modelling natively in IFC whoch is not possible in any other BIM software.